xraptorgg/ryder/README.md

 # ryder
-Landing page for Taxi service
+Frontend landing page for Taxi service

+Written in pure HTML and CSS.
+Responsive for desktop resolutions.